thetillhoff/workshop/docs/labs/lab_5/1_hands_on.md

 - Are the findings meant for your account only, or are they meant for the whole organisation?
 - When looking at a specific finding, which resource is affected and how can you find out how to fix it?

 Security Hub sadly is a rather "slow" tool.
-Most rules it applies to AWS resources are only checked once every 24 hours.
+Most rules it has are only checked once every 24 hours.
-Can you identify a finding that you relates to this workshop?

-Keep in mind, not all findings - even if labeled as `HIGH` - are critical.
+Keep in mind, not all findings - even if labeled as `HIGH` - are necessarily critical.
 The rules AWS applies are sometimes a bit too generic, and your environment might be fine even if Security Hub lists a finding.

 But it's still a good practice to regularly check the findings and fix them.
 For some findings, "fixing" might be as simple as setting its so-called Workflow status to `SUPPRESSED` if you are sure it's not a security issue in your case.